bbits/apns-worker/doc/source/users.rst

 ----------------

-The feedback service identifies device tokens that are no longer available to accept notifications, usually because the app has been uninstalled.
+The feedback service identifies device tokens that are no longer available to accept notifications, such as when the app has been uninstalled.
 You should check for feedback daily with :meth:`~apns_worker.ApnsManager.get_feedback` and remove these device tokens from your database.
 For example, a Django app might do the following in a daily task::